leszekhanusz/diffusion-ui-backend/docs/backends/stable-diffusion.rst

 Then, from your smartphone or tablet:

 * go to http://diffusionui.com
-* open the left panel with the top-left icon
+* open the left panel with the top-left icon, then open the model info tab (ⓘ)
 * Click on the API URL and change it by replacing the hostname by the provided public URL (:code:`https://16141.gradio.app/api/predict` in this example)
 * Below, insert the access code if needed